vwellmo57/CircuitPython/README.md

 ## Circuit Python Servo:
 ### Objective
 Use capacitive touch to move a servo back and forth.
+I started by wiring a servo and two capacitive touch leads(normal wires).
+I then used adafruits CircuitPython guide to set up the main functionality.
+I initially tried to use lower level solution to the servo spin but eventually switched to higher level.
 ### Picture

 <img src="MEDIA/ServoTouch.png" width="392"/>